 “There’s always a little bit of pressure at the start of the game for me.
 I am always nervous, but once I get into the flow of the game the pressure goes away and I just play,” football senior captain Charlie Markee said.

-Looking at pressure through a different perspective could change an athlete’s performance.
+Looking at pressure from a different perspective could change an athlete’s performance.

 “I always think that pressure is a privilege.
 Being able to play sports and feel pressured in big moments is a privilege that a lot of people don’t get to experience.
 It’s definitely a hard feeling to battle, but it makes big moments much more intense,” senior basketball captain Hudson Scroggins said.